 Romel W. Mackelprang began a career in higher education in 1982 and taught full-time at Eastern Washington University (EWU) from 1987-2018 when he moved to emeritus status.
 He obtained a BS in Sociology as well as Masters and Doctorate degrees in Social Work from the University of Utah.
 His work and writings focus on social & health policy and practice, public health and disease, human diversity, including d/Disability as diversity, social justice, and ethics.
 The 2022 fourth edition of his text, Disability: A Diversity Model in Human Service Practice was just published.

-In 2006, he founded the EWU interdisciplinary Disability Studies academic and student services program, focusing on d/Disability as diversity and d/Disabled people as contributing members of society.
+In 2006, he founded the EWU interdisciplinary Disability Studies academic program, focusing on d/Disability as diversity and d/Disabled people as contributing members of society.
 Utilizing grants and contracts, the program also worked with d/Disabled and other at-risk students from diverse backgrounds to transition from high school to higher education and from college to the workforce.

 Dr. Mackelprang has been involved in human and disability rights for four decades.
 In the 2000’s he began working in sub–Saharan Africa, and, in 2010 he and his family founded Access without Borders (AWB) a 501(c)3 to invest in health, access, and education opportunities for people in Africa.
 He has developed and administered a five country African research project studying the efficacy of donated wheelchairs.
 He has organized and led several university-based, service-learning study abroad programs to Ghana; the next study abroad scheduled for summer 2023.